-HAC106 Heat Pumps and Air Conditioning
+HAC106 Heat Pumps and Air Conditioning 3 Credits

 This course will describe the general theory behind the refrigerant cycle, and how it is used to create heat or air conditioning.
 Students will learn how to service and check the efficiency of heat pumps and air conditioning units.
-Students will be presented with the regulatory requirements of handling refrigerants, and prepare for the EPA certification test.
+Students will be presented with the regulatory requirements of handling refrigerants and prepare for the EPA certification test.
 Prerequisite: Two years of high school algebra or the equivalent.

-HAC200 Introduction to Natural Gas and Propane
+HAC200 Introduction to Natural Gas and

-This course will cover Books CETP 1.0 and PERC FGT 1.1 and will provide students with an overview of key concepts and strategies for Propane and Natural Gas personnel and will aid in preparing the student for NPGA's CETP certification, and the requirements for the Maine State Propane & Natural Gas Technician license.
-CETP certification for Appliance Connection and Service Technician is comprised of 6 Books: Book 1.0, Book 4.2, Book 4.3, Book 4.4, Book 4.5 and Book 4.6, Maine State requires Book PERC FGT 1.1.
-Co-requisite: HAC201.
+Propane 1Credit This course will cover Books CETP 1.0 and PERC FGT 1.1 and will provide students with an overview of key concepts and strategies for Propane and Natural Gas personnel and will aid in preparing the student for NPGA's CETP certification, and the requirements for the Maine State Propane & Natural Gas Technician license Co-requisite: HAC201.

-HAC201 Heating System Fundamentals
+HAC201 Heating System Fundamentals 6 Credits

 This course will provide students with the theory and practice of the heating systems skills needed as an HVAC technician.
 Theoretical studies will be backed up with hands on laboratory exercises.
 Students will practice installing and troubleshooting heating systems that are commonly seen in the field.
-The course will prepare students to take the NORA Bronze Level Certification Exam, CETP Book 1.0 Basic Principles and Practices of Propane - Certificate/Exam, PERC Book 1.1 Fuel Gas Supplement, Maine Natural Gas Supplement - Certificate/ Exam.
-Exams will be administered during the course.
+The course will prepare students to take the NORA Bronze Level Exam/Certificate and it will satisfy the requirements to take the State of Maine Journeyman Oil Burner Technician License exam.

-HAC202 Advanced Heating Applications
+HAC202 Advanced Heating Applications 6 Credits

-This course will introduce students to the fundamental natural gas and propane technologies, and is specifically designed toward the knowledge and skills required to become a licensed appliance connection and service technician.
+This course will introduce students to the fundamental natural gas and propane technologies and is specifically designed toward the knowledge and skills required to become a licensed appliance connection and service technician.
 Course content matches the materials used in three National Propane Gas Association (NPGA) Certified Employee Training Program (CETP) certification areas.
-Also this course will prepare students with the fundamentals and hands-on skills required to service and install oil systems.
+Also, this course will prepare students with the fundamentals and hands-on skills required to service and install oil systems.
 This course is a continuation of HAC201 where the basic fundamentals of combustion theory were introduced.
 Prerequisite: HAC201.

-HAC205 Propane and Natural Gas
+HAC205 Propane and Natural Gas 3 Credits

-This course will introduce students to the fundamental principles and practices of propane and natural gas technologies, and is specifically designed toward the knowledge and skills required to become a licensed appliance connection and service technician.
+This course will introduce students to the fundamental principles and practices of propane and natural gas technologies and is specifically designed toward the knowledge and skills required to become a licensed appliance connection and service technician.
 Course content matches the materials recognized by the following three agencies: National Propane Gas Association (NPGA), Certified Employee Training Program (CETP), and Propane Educational Research Council (PERC).
 Co-requisites: HAC201 and HAC202.

-HIS111 U.S. History I (H)
+HIS111 U.S. History I (H) 3 Credits